jacobmendoza/jacobmendoza.github.io/_posts/2016-04-03-thoughts-on-designing-for-maintainability.markdown

 # Commands and command handlers

-We express a lot of our features with commands a command handlers, but don't assume any <a href="http://martinfowler.com/bliki/CQRS.html" target='blank'>fancy</a> architecture behind!.
+We express a lot of our features with commands a command handlers, but don't assume any <a href="http://martinfowler.com/bliki/CQRS.html" target='blank'>fancy</a> architecture behind it!.
 Most of our operations run synchronously.
 Commands and command handlers allow us to separate what we are going to do from how we will do it.

 That being said, we don't know if in the future some of this operations will go to a bus running asynchronously.